ihechikara/ihechikara-blog/src/pages/posts/how-to-control-servo-arduino.md

 }
 ```

 The first loop turns the servo motor from 0 to 180 degrees with a delay of 15 milliseconds.
-Without the delay, the motor will move rapidly, so you have some sort of delay to have a smother motion.
+Without the delay, the motor will move rapidly, so you have some sort of delay to have a smoother motion.

 The second loop does the same thing, but in the opposite direction: it turns the motor from 180 to 0 degrees.